innovativehash/Meteor-Project/CONTRIBUTING.md

+Start each new item worked on by doing a git pull

-Create a separate branch for each feature.
+Next, reate a separate branch for each feature/bugfix.

 Make good, understandable commit messages.